 We have furnished flats in our very sheltered housing complexes for short break respite care.
 Find out about these respite flats:

 - Dawson Court respite flat, Turriff

 Each of our care homes have dedicated rooms which can be used for respite.
 We also commission dedicated respite rooms in private care homes across Aberdeenshire, including:

 - Crimond House Care Home, Crimond

 - Kynnaird House, Fraserburgh

-Innovative respite, or short breaks, can be arranged in the community, eg in a hotel or a Bed and Breakfast.
+Innovative respite, or short breaks, can be arranged in the community, for instance in a hotel or a Bed and Breakfast.
 More information and advice is available through our Short Breaks Bureau service.

 If you think you, or the person you care for, need respite care or a short break please contact your local Social Work office.